quantaji/DLABNN-notes/07_continual_learning_and_meta_learning.md

     - we could guess new neurons to be *plastic* and older neurons to be more *stable*
     - research on the role of neurogenesis in the formaiton of new meories is inconclusive so far.
 - 3. Metaplasticity
-    - usually we talk about synaptic strengt, or "weight" which is changed by plasticity
+    - usually we talk about synaptic strength, or "weight" which is changed by plasticity
     - but previous activity could also change how easily a synapses undergoes plasticity
     - there are mechanisms to regularte the stability or plasticity of the single synapse, acting on a longer timescale
         - in my words, there are mechanisms that tunes the plasticity based on neuron activity, on the longer timescale